sgbaird-5DOF/interp/README.md

 ```

 ## parfor loops
 Parfor loops are used by default where there is potential for significant speed-up.
 A parfor-compatible text progress bar is encoded into many of these.
 Adding disp() or fprintf() inside the parfor loop (aside from what's already inside the nested text progress bar function) may cause odd behavior on the command line output, but should not affect the integrity of the code execution.
-Because the parfor-compatible text progress bars need to be nested functions, in order to [deal with the inability to add variables to static workspaces](https://www.mathworks.com/help/matlab/matlab_prog/variables-in-nested-and-anonymous-functions.html), you can either assign variables to "ans" (a special variable that is still accessible), output statements directly to the command line terminal (no variable assignment), or comment the nested function, `nUpdateProgress()`.
+Because the parfor-compatible text progress bars need to be nested functions, in order to [deal with the inability to add variables to static workspaces](https://www.mathworks.com/help/matlab/matlab_prog/variables-in-nested-and-anonymous-functions.html) while debugging, you can either assign variables to "ans" (a special variable that is still accessible), output statements directly to the command line terminal (no variable assignment).
+Alternatively, you can comment the nested function, `nUpdateProgress()`.

-If the parallel computing toolbox is not installed, the parfor loops will execute as regular for loops.
+If the parallel computing toolbox is not installed, the `parfor` loops will execute as regular `for` loops.
 If the parallel computing toolbox is installed and you only want to use a single core, start a parallel pool with only one core before running any of the functions via `parpool(1)`.
-The loop will still run as a parfor loop, however.
+The loop will still run internally as a `parfor` loop, however.
 A `parfor` loop with a single core and parallel computing toolbox should not run any slower than a regular `for` loop as long as they are contained within functions.
 A `parfor` loop executed within a script, however, is likely to result in significant slow-down.

 To debug within a `parfor` loop, simply change it to a `for` loop while debugging and change it back afterwards.
 I added "parfor compatible" as a comment next to the parfor statements.
-Thus, you can use MATLAB [find files](https://www.mathworks.com/help/matlab/matlab_env/finding-files-and-folders.html#:~:text=To%20open%20the%20Find%20Files,on%20the%20MATLAB%20search%20path.)
-(Ctrl+Shift+F) to search for the keyword "parfor compatible" (including quotes) in order to keep track of which parfor loops have been changed to for loops.
+Thus, you can use MATLAB [find files](https://www.mathworks.com/help/matlab/matlab_env/finding-files-and-folders.html#:~:text=To%20open%20the%20Find%20Files,on%20the%20MATLAB%20search%20path.) (`Ctrl+Shift+F`) to search for the keyword "parfor compatible" (including quotes) in order to keep track of which parfor loops have been changed to for loops.
 If you make changes and an error arises, it is possible it will only give useful information at the top-level where the `parfor` started, hence the debugging suggestion above.

 ## File dependencies
 Take a look at [parseReqFiles_test.m](code/parseReqFiles_test.m) for generating a list of file dependencies for [interp5DOF.m](code/inter5DOF.m) (below) or other files.